-All AT90S2323/2343 I/Os and peripherals are placed in the I/O space.
-The I/O locations are accessed by the IN and OUT instructions transferring data between the 32 general-purpose working registers and the I/O space.
+All the different ATtiny22/L I/O and peripherals are placed in the I/O space.
+The different I/O locations are accessed by the IN and OUT instructions transferring data between the 32 general purpose working registers and the I/O space.
 I/O registers within the address range \$00 - \$1F are directly bit-accessible using the SBI and CBI instructions.
 In these registers, the value of single bits can be checked by using the SBIS and SBIC instructions.
-Refer to the instruction set section for more details.
-When using the I/O-specific commands IN and OUT, the I/O addresses \$00 - \$3F must be used.
-When addressing I/O registers as SRAM, \$20 must be added to these addresses.
+Refer to the instruction set chapter for more details.
+When using the I/O specific commands IN, OUT the I/O addresses \$00 - \$3F must be used.
+When addressing I/O registers as SRAM, \$20 must be added to this address.
 All I/O register addresses throughout this document are shown with the SRAM address in parentheses.